LEQO-Framework/leqo-backend/docs/usage/annotations.rst

 .. warning::
     The state of a dirty ancilla qubit can be altered temporarily but must be restored at the end of a snippet.
-    Therefore measuring or uncompute a dirty qubit is not permitted.
+    Therefore measuring or uncompute operations on a dirty qubit are not permitted.

 .. code-block:: openqasm3
     :linenos: